bechnokid/11ty-neocities/src/home.md

 This is a little nook where a software programmer can live her childhood dream as a webmaster.

 I don't have my artwork up yet, but hopefully soon!
 In the meantime, I have other goodies here!
+Otherwise, please enjoy your stay! :D

-Feel free to check out the menu, or visit the [sitemap](/sitemap/)!
-Please enjoy your stay! :D
+**Note**: Pages labeled with {% icon 'alert-triangle' %} will have blinking/flashing graphics when first loading or if you have Javascript disabled.